 - Are you comfortable letting another family parent your child?

-- Can you care for this child now?
+- Are you able to care for this child now?

 - How will you feel if you are able to see the child a couple times per year?